edwintye/k8s-local-env/README.md

 ### Uninstall
 Enter `./teardown` in the shell to remove all the deployments.
-A flag of `./teardown 1` will lead to a total destruction of k8s with the namespaces logging, monitoring, and ingress disappearing right before your eyes.
+A flag of `./teardown -f` will lead to a total destruction of k8s with the namespaces logging, monitoring, and ingress disappearing right before your eyes.
+A double flag `./teardown -fm` rains hell and uninstall the metrics server as well as the namespaces.